 ATM and credit card fraud, including skimming, can also occur.
 Try to keep your credit card in sight to ensure your details are not copied.
 Avoid using ATMs that open onto the street and instead use ATMs in controlled areas such as banks, shops and shopping centres.

 Use only officially licensed and reputable taxis.
 Be wary if you're approached at the airport by private drivers.
 In some countries, extortion and robbery can occur in unauthorised taxis.
 Where possible, use official taxi companies that can be booked by phone or at major hotels and from inside airports.
 Don't share taxis with strangers.

 Never leave your drink or food unattended or in the care of a stranger.
 Drink and food spiking is common around the world.

 Avoid all demonstrations and protests, as even peaceful protests may turn violent.
 In periods surrounding elections, unrest and violent protests can occur.
 Events in one country can also become the catalyst for unrest in another.
 Demonstrations and strikes may disrupt your travel plans, so monitor local and international media for information about possible new safety or security risks.

-Terrorism is a threat in many countries around the world.
+Terrorism is a threat around the world.
 The threat in some destinations is very high.
-The country specific travel advisories detail terrorist threats to specific locations and types of venues.
+Smartraveller's travel advisories detail terrorist threats to specific locations and types of venues.

 Research local transport and tours